gregsypek/carpentry2/README.md

 # Schody Zalinski

 "A web application which I've made for a client.
 Simple, fully responsive website with a fast, scalable, and powerful Node.js RESTful APIs.
 It includes modern authentication with JWT and authorization.
-Allows for all CRUD operations with MongoDB database.
+Allows for all CRUD operations with MongoDB database."

 ## Features